TheBrianGuy/EasySWFSender/README.md

         <input type="submit" value="Send">
     </form>

-4. Whenever someone submits the form, the message will be recorded in your database and forwarded to you as an email.
+Whenever someone submits the form, the message will be recorded in your database and forwarded to you as an email.

 ## Features

-* Complete message privacy
+* Messages hosted on your server, manage your own database
+* Unlimited messages
+* Use with multiple static websites
 * Easily add and remove Formroutes
 * Easy to follow code for upgrading or customizing